yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 9 what is an use case?

-## 9.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is an use case? generate professional detailed explanation
+## 9.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is an use case? generate professional detailed explanation

 Here is a detailed explanation of what a use case is in software testing: